-Course Number Course Name Course Description Prerequisite 45.0570002 American Government/ Civics American Government/Civics provides students with a background in the philosophy, functions, and structure of the United States government.
+Course Number Course Name Course Description Recommended Pre-requisite 45.0570002 American Government/ Civics American Government/Civics provides students with a background in the philosophy, functions, and structure of the United States government.
 Students examine the philosophical foundations of the United States government and how that philosophy developed.
-Students also examine the structure and function of the United States government and its relationship to states and citizens N/A 45.0610002 Personal Finance and Economics Economics is the study of how individuals, businesses, and governments make decisions about the allocation of scarce resources.
+Students also examine the structure and function of the United States government and its relationship to states and citizens.
+(Graduation Requirement) NONE 45.0610002 Personal Finance and Economics Economics is the study of how individuals, businesses, and governments make decisions about the allocation of scarce resources.
 The economics course provides students with a basic foundation in the field of economics.
 The course has five sections: fundamental concepts, microeconomics, macroeconomics, international economics, and personal finance.
-In each area, students are introduced to major concepts and themes concerning that aspect of economics.
-N/A 45.0670000 Personal Financial Literacy Financial literacy describes the skills needed for understanding the interactions of people with money and related matters.
-The course is designed to help students develop that understanding by describing, analyzing, and evaluating many financial topics that most students will directly experience.
-The standards in the course are consistent with nationally recognized concepts that are important to healthy financial literacy.
-The elements of the course are aligned with current technology and laws - both of which can change rapidly - so instructors should N/A
+In each area, students are introduced to major concepts and themes concerning that aspect of economics. ( Graduation Requirement ) NONE